ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Simon </a> <br /> As a sponsor, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
  <td>N/A</td>
  <td>Paper prototype and research target population</td>
  <td>I like the look of this video paper prototype, and I think you are sensible to research the target group as a priority.
 In particular, you should bear in mind that the end-users may have visual, auditory and cognitive impairments.
-This should really guide your approach to designing the interface of the product.</td>
+This should really guide your approach when designing the interface of the product.</td>
 </tr>
 </tr>
 </table>